nextcord/nextcord/README.rst

 -----
 This is a fork of discord.py and is mean't to be the next discord.py

-We wanted to facilitate a library which has old discord.py features and docs but also facilitates new features and fix bugs
+This library is mean't to facilitate a library which has old discord.py features and docs but also facilitates new features and fix bugs

 Key Features
 -------------